Best Things To Do in Albarracin, the Most Beautiful Town in Spain

 We ate at one of the restaurants in front of the tourist office, where we ate the menu cost us about €12 per person.
 Unfortunately, I have no more references, but I’m sure it can be improved.

-You can start the visit along the river path of the Guadalaviar River, the river that runs through Albarracín.
+You can start the visit along the river path of the Guadalaviar River, which runs through Albarracín.

-To walk along the river, you have to go in comfortable shoes and clothes that allow you to move well.
+To walk along the river, you must wear comfortable shoes and clothes that allow you to move well.
 At least some sneakers and pants give you freedom of movement.

 What I liked the most about going along the river was the suspension bridge.
 Yes, I crossed it a few times.
 It is ideal for taking photos; the landscape is stunning.